oozkaya/42_boot2root/writeup2.md

 | ------------------------------------------------------------------- | ------- | ---------------------- | --------------- |
 | [dirty.c](https://github.com/FireFart/dirtycow/blob/master/dirty.c) | ./dirty | /etc/passwd based root | PTRACE_POKEDATA |

-- This exploit uses the pokemon exploit of the dirtycow vulnerability as a base and automatically generates a new passwd line.
+- This exploit uses the "pokemon" exploit of the dirtycow vulnerability as a base and automatically generates a new passwd line.
 - The user will be prompted for the new password when the binary is run.
 - The original /etc/passwd file is then backed up to /tmp/passwd.bak and overwrites the root account with the generated line.
 - After running the exploit you should be able to login with the newly created user.